capt-meelo/capt-meelo.github.io/_posts/2018-08-03-pwning-with-telerik.md

 ## Introduction

 Over the past months, I’ve encountered a number of web applications that were using Telerik Web UI components for their application’s interface.
-There’s nothing wrong with using third party component to make your application’s interface the way you want it.
-However, a vulnerability in this component could cause you harm.
+There’s nothing wrong with using third party components to make your application’s interface the way you want it.
+However, a vulnerability in these components could cause you harm.

 In this post, I’m going to show you how I pwned several web applications, specifically ASP.NET ones, by abusing an outdated version of Telerik Web UI.

 ## Identification

-The simplest way to check if the application is using Telerik Web UI is to view its HTML source code just like here.
+The simplest way to check if the application is using Telerik Web UI is to view its HTML source code.
 ![Source1](/static/img/10/01.png)
 > _**TIP #1:** There are times where you’ll not find exactly the string **Telerik.Web.UI** from the HTML code.
 However, if you find the string **Telerik**, just keep on browsing the other pages of the application and search for the string **Telerik.Web.UI** again._

-If you’ve identified that the application is using Telerik Web UI, the next step is to identify the version of Telerik Web UI and check if it’s vulnerable to [**CVE-2017-9248**](https://www.telerik.com/support/kb/aspnet-ajax/details/cryptographic-weakness).
+If you’ve identified that the application is using Telerik Web UI, the next step is to identify its version and check if it’s vulnerable to [**CVE-2017-9248**](https://www.telerik.com/support/kb/aspnet-ajax/details/cryptographic-weakness).

 Finding the version can either be easy or tricky.
 To get the exact version, just view the HTML code.
 In the case below, the version information sits right next to the string **Telerik.Web.UI**.
 That’s easy.